Ledmington/ledmington.github.io/README.md

 ## Add a post
 [Jekyll docs](https://jekyllrb.com/docs/posts/)

-For helpful MarkDown tricks, check the `styleguide.md` file.
+For helpful Markdown tricks, check the `styleguide.md` file.

+For post examples, check the `old_posts` directory.

+A post's filename must (apparently) follow the convention `YYYY-MM-DD-name-of-post.md`.

 ## Add an author